apache/struts-site/source/getting-started/hello-world-using-struts2.md

 ![Hello.png](attachments/att14974993_Hello.png)

-__Getting Help__

-The [Struts 2 user mailing list](http://struts.apache.org/mail.html) is an excellent place to get help.
-If you are having a problem getting this application to work search the Struts 2 mailing list.
-If you don't find an answer to your problem, post a question on the mailing list.

-__How the Code Works__
+### How the Code Works

 Your browser sends to the web server a request for the URL [http://localhost:8080/Hello_World_Struts2_Ant/hello.action](http://localhost:8080/Hello_World_Struts2_Ant/hello.action).

 1. The container receives from the web server a request for the resource `hello.action`.
-According to the settings loaded from the _web.xml_ , the container finds that all requests are being routed to `org.apache.struts2.dispatcher.ng.filter.StrutsPrepareAndExecuteFilter`, including the `*.action` requests.
+According to the settings loaded from the [web.xml](//struts.apache.org/docs/webxml.html) , the container finds that all requests are being routed to `org.apache.struts2.dispatcher.ng.filter.StrutsPrepareAndExecuteFilter`, including the `*.action` requests.
 The StrutsPrepareAndExecuteFilter is the entry point into the framework.

 2. The framework looks for an action mapping named "hello", and it finds that this mapping corresponds to the class "HelloWorldAction".
 The framework instantiates the Action and calls the Action's `execute` method.